 1. Then, fill in your snapshot name, description and the startup commands you want to run each time the snapshot is selected.

-The description is used to explain the state of the machine to future Devin (who has no memory of your previous run).
 Once submitted, the snapshot will generally take 15-30 minutes before becoming available.
 In some cases when your run has already ended a long time ago, your snapshot can actually become available immediately.

 Tip: While it’s possible to terminate a session at any point and then take a snapshot, it’s generally better to wait until Devin no longer has any commands running before creating the snapshot.
 This way you can be sure you’re not capturing Devin’s machine state mid-operation!